Air France–KLM Flying Blue Award Sweet Spots Air France–KLM Flying Blue Award Sweet Spots

 Awards between the U.S. and Europe

-With many programs increasing their award prices, Flying Blue remains a reasonable option for flying business class to Europe.
-You can book business class on Air France or KLM to many European destinations starting at 55,000 miles one-way.
+With many programs increasing their award prices, Flying Blue remains a great option for flying business class to Europe.
+In fact, the program recently standardized award flights between the U.S. and Europe.
+While it used to cost 55,000 Flying Blue miles to fly business class to Europe on most routes, you can now book business class on Air France or KLM to many European destinations starting at 50,000 miles one-way.
 This is the typical price from the East Coast to Western Europe.

 Prices generally climb the further you have to fly.
-However, you can find deals with seemingly random city pairings — like Dallas to Budapest:
+However, you can find deals with seemingly random city pairings, such as Dallas to Budapest:

 Flying Blue also partners with Virgin Atlantic.
 While this has produced a host of new redemption opportunities for Flying Blue, it has specifically created a sweet spot for Virgin Atlantic Upper Class (business).
 Prices vary across U.S. airports but can cost as few as 56,000 Flying Blue miles and ~$200 in taxes and fuel surcharges to fly one-way to Europe.

 Business-class awards on Delta Air Lines are rare, but they are a great deal if you can find them.
 Check for last-minute options.
 You may score a seat at a great price.
-Delta was asking 375,000 SkyMiles for this same ticket at time of writing.
+Delta was asking 375,000 SkyMiles for this same ticket at the time of writing, though it's available for 67,500 with Flying Blue.

 Flying Blue Sweet Spots include this last-minute Delta award

-Even economy awards are a decent Flying Blue sweet spot, especially for cities where flights to Europe are generally expensive.
-Economy seats start at just 15,000 miles one-way.
+Even economy awards are a decent Flying Blue sweet spot — especially for cities where flights to Europe are generally expensive.
+Economy seats start at just 20,000 miles one-way.
 The taxes and fees cut into the value you get for your miles, so the value often isn't there if you're departing a major hub like JFK or LAX.
 But from other airports, you can sometimes score a deal.

 Awards between the contiguous U.S. and Northern Africa

-Flying Blue considers Northern Africa a part of Europe when it comes to award pricing.
-This is true about at least the areas that were previously French colonies.
-Algeria, Libya, Morocco, and Tunisia all cost the same as Europe.
+Flying Blue considers Northern Africa a part of Europe when it comes to award pricing — or at least the areas that were previously French colonies, such as Algeria, Libya, Morocco, and Tunisia.
 This can be advantageous for all cabin classes.
 Flights from New York to Morocco start at 15,000 miles in economy.

 Premium economy and business are a great deal as well, charging 30,000 and 55,000 miles, respectively.
 Factor in some slightly dynamic award calculations, so sometimes you'll pay a bit more.
 Taxes and fees can still hit hard, too.
 Even though economy costs very few miles, sometimes using cash to book is the best option.